 Winter is coming!
 Okay, well not really, but since we’re craving snow, we figured we’d write about our favorite European winter capital; Reykjavík.
 We took our first trip together to Iceland, and immediately fell in love.
 It really is a winter wonderland, and Reykjavík is not only the base from which to do the Golden Circle, it more than deserves your time to get a handle on Icelandic culture.

 A Reykjavík stopover on your way to or from the US has been pretty aggressively marketed by a number of airlines the past year, making it super easy to cut out a day or 3 on your trip.
 Cheap is another story, but we’re sure you know!
 And eventually, winter will come, so here’s a perfect guide for a Reykjavík city break!

 Things to do

 There’s not much beating around the bush on this one!
-Visible from almost anywhere in town, it really is landmark, of architectural highlight, depending on how you look at it.
+Visible from almost anywhere in town, it really is a landmark, or architectural highlight, depending on how you look at it.
 The church was designed to resemble Iceland’s mountains and glaciers and was finished in 1986.
 It’s still in service!
 When we visited, we were lucky and the organist was practicing.
 The inside of the ship is not super interesting, but the acoustics are excellent.

 The main draw will be the observation deck, to which you can take an elevator for about $9.
 The 360 vies are stunning!
 Buy your tickets in the little shop just behind the elevator.

 Why not visit a museum about penises?
 Actually, this museum holds over 300 penises from all kinds of mammals and is the largest of its kind in the world.
 Fun fact that I only read after we had been here: they only obtained their first human penis in 2011, but the ‘detachment’ from the body didn’t go as planned and ended up being a shrivelled greyish mass that they put in a jar.
 They’re still looking for a better suited (literally) candidate!